Vietnam.vn - Nền tảng quảng bá Việt Nam

 To us, our mother is a monument in the hearts of her children and grandchildren for a life of dedication, always holding her head high, living optimistically in any circumstances.
 To the audience, it is love, care and recognition.
 To those in the profession, it is respect and admiration.
 That is enough!

-She once told her children and grandchildren about her last wish: "When I pass away, I want the photo on my tombstone to be beautiful and fresh, and the inscription must say: "Actress - Meritorious Artist Mai Chau" (her real name is Mai Thi Chau - PV)".
+She once told her children and grandchildren about her last wish: "When I pass away, I want the photo on my tombstone to be beautiful and fresh, and the inscription must be: "Actress - Meritorious Artist Mai Chau" (her real name is Mai Thi Chau - PV)".

 Meritorious Artist Mai Chau's advice seemed gentle but contained many thoughts.
 Because she had lived a brilliant life and she wanted the ending to be beautiful, without sadness or sorrow.